Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 Cultural Lessons

-In addition to learning about how English-speaking countries view world events, your advanced classes might also be interested in gaining an understanding of English-speaking cultures.
+In addition to learning about how English-speaking countries view world events, your advanced classes might also be interested in gaining a deeper understanding of English-speaking cultures.

 This next section of resources can be used to familiarize your students with the holidays, religious practices and taboos of the English-speaking world.

-With a special focus on holidays observed within the United States, History.com’s holiday page has a wealth of videos, pictures and speeches that can be adapted into full lesson plans.
+With a special focus on holidays observed within the United States, History.com’s holiday page has a wealth of videos and stories that can be adapted into full lesson plans.

-The featured holidays range from the typical, like Christmas and the Fourth of July, to the more obscure, like Rosh Hashanah and Kwanzaa, which your students may have never heard of.
+The featured holidays range from the typical, like Christmas and the Fourth of July, to the less well known, like Rosh Hashanah and Kwanzaa, which your students may have never heard of.

 16. “Taboos and Issues” by Richard MacAndrew and Ron Martinez